Photo: Alisa Anton

 Let's finalize...

-Maintaining cool, clean air at home does more than keep you comfortable amidst the Philippines’s tropical climate.
+Maintaining cool, clean air at home does more than keep you comfortable, especially amidst hot and stuffy tropical climates.
 With this in mind, consider these simple but effective recommendations to help you create a pleasant and healthy living environment.

 Lots of love,